RENCI/star-website/README.md

   - section-name-3
 ```

-The following fields are available for `src/pages/*.yaml` files: todo.

 #### Sections

-Each of the sections listed references a section's YAML file of the same name.
+Each of the sections appearing in a page's `sections` array must reference a YAML file of the same name in `src/content/sections`.
 For example, the content for the `project-showcase` section lives in `src/content/sections/project-showcase.yaml`.

 Unlike pages, each section file (`src/content/sections/*.yaml`) has its own unique set of fields available.
 For now, we'll have to dig into the code to see what's available.